-Independent Non-executive Director

-Chairman of Remuneration Committee, Member of Audit Committee and Nomination Committee
+Independent Non-executive Director Chairman of Remuneration Committee, Member of Audit Committee and Nomination Committee

-Aged 67, has been an Independent Non-executive Director of the Company since June 1997 and Chairman of the Remuneration Committee.
+Aged 68, has been an Independent Non-executive Director of the Company since June 1997 and Chairman of the Remuneration Committee.
 Mr. Ong is currently the Chairman of various companies including Ong Pacific (H.K.)
 Ltd. and Ong Pacific Pte.
 Ltd..
-He is also the Senior Advisor to AIGF (ASEAN Industrial Growth Fund), a private equity fund that is co-managed by Mitsubishi Corporation, CIMB Group and Development Bank of Japan Inc..
-These companies are third parties independent of the Company and connected persons of the Company.
+He is also the Senior Advisor to AIGF (ASEAN Industrial Growth Fund), a private equity fund that is sponsored by Mitsubishi Corporation and headquartered in Singapore.
+These companies are third parties independent of the Company and its connected persons.
 Mr. Ong holds a Bachelor of Arts degree major in Economics from the University of California at Los Angeles.

 Mr. Ong had served as CEO for a number of multinational joint ventures.
-He was an independent non-executive director of Singamas Container Holdings Ltd. for 20 years, a company listed on the Hong Kong Stock Exchange and a third party independent of the Company and connected persons of the Company.
+He was an independent non-executive director of Singamas Container Holdings Ltd. for 20 years, a company listed on the Hong Kong Stock Exchange.
 Mr. Ong was previously an independent non-executive director of China Bohai Bank Limited.
+All of these companies are third parties independent of the Company and its connected persons.

-Mr. Ong has over 45 years of experience in manufacturing, corporate and trade finance, regional equity, futures and commodities trading, investment banking and corporate advisory services, as well as direct and private equity investments.
+Mr. Ong has over 46 years of experience in manufacturing, corporate and trade finance, regional equity, futures and commodities trading, investment banking and corporate advisory services, as well as direct and private equity investments.